A Community for Women in Difficult Marriages

 You’re not alone.

-Faith is the soil where this work is rooted, and what grows from it are tools and lived wisdom for women ready to take the next step.
+Faith is the soil where this work is rooted.
+From it grow practical tools and lived wisdom for women ready to take the next step.

-Betrayal trauma is the wound of broken trust.
-It happens when the very person who promised to love and cherish us instead becomes the source of deception, neglect, or control.
+It happens when the very person who promised love, protection, and partnership instead becomes a source of manipulation, control, deception, or emotional neglect.

-This wound goes far deeper than ordinary marriage struggles.
-It shatters a woman’s sense of safety, her confidence, and even her faith.
+This kind of injury reaches far deeper than ordinary marriage conflict.
+Over time it can quietly erode a woman's sense of stability, her ability to trust herself, and sometimes even her faith.

 Not All Marriages Are the Same